afiliz/ggj2018/README.txt

-This was a project created by Giancarlo Tomasello, Ronny Diaz, Tristian Morales, and me for the 2018 Global Game Jam.
+This was a project created by Giancarlo Tomasello, Ronny Diaz, Tristian Morales, and I for the 2018 Global Game Jam.
 The theme of the game jam this year was "transmission," so we came up with the idea of transmitting butter onto bread.